aceinnolab/Inkycal/README.md

-# Attention: A new version will be released shortly (a few hours).
-Please wait until version 1.3 is published.
-Thank you.

 # Raspberry-Pi-Google-Calendar-with-E-Paper-display

 This is a software written in python3 that allows you to transform an E-Paper display (like the kindle) into an information display.
 It fetches live data from Openweathermap (a weather info provider) and your Online Calendar (Google/Yahoo Calendar) and displays them on a large, beautiful and ultra-low power E-Paper display.
 It's ideal for staying organised and keeping track of important details without having to check them up online.